 1) Trding H. – we know this was the “first” American Fur Company trading post (house) on the Iowa River, built there by Sumner “Hawkeye” Phelps (circa 1832), and…

 2) Poisheik’s V. – indicates the presence of Chief Powesheik and his tribal village built near the Iowa River (circa 1832) after being displaced from their villages on the Mississippi River by the Black Hawk Treaty.

-Johnson County was established in December 1837 by the legislature of the Wisconsin Territory (meeting in Burlington), one of thirteen new counties established by that body in a comprehensive act.
+Johnson County was established on December 21, 1837 by the legislature of the Wisconsin Territory – meeting in Burlington – one of thirteen new counties established by that body in a comprehensive act.
 Prior to this, the Black Hawk Purchase was composed of two large counties: Dubuque in the north, Des Moines in the south.

 By 1837, John Gilbert and other white settlers had established a small vibrant community along the Iowa River, calling it Napoleon.
 So, with the help of some little white lies about population, Gilbert convinced the Wisconsin Territorial Legislature, meeting in Burlington, that Napoleon and Johnson County should be awarded a post office – the sign of “political favor” for any fledgling community located on the edge of civilization.

 Read more about John Gilbert and his interesting ways of convincing the Territorial Legislature in Burlington that Napoleon was a worthy choice for “political favors” such as being chosen as the site for a new Johnson County post office.

 Below are two published maps of Iowa Territory from 1838 when Iowa was still a part of Wisconsin Territory.
 As you can see, Johnson County is located near the center (north/south) of the Black Hawk Purchase.

 Click here for a complete timeline on Iowa’s “territorial” history (1803-1838).